-Steve Jobs' Widow Laurene Reportedly Purchased 20% Stake in Wizards, Capitals
+Steve Jobs' Widow, Laurene, Reportedly Purchased 20% Stake in Wizards, Capitals

-Steve Jobs' Widow Laurene Reportedly Purchased 20% Stake in Wizards, CapitalsOctober 3, 2017
+Steve Jobs' Widow, Laurene, Reportedly Purchased 20% Stake in Wizards, CapitalsOctober 3, 2017

 Laurene Powell Jobs, one of the world's richest women and the widow of Apple co-founder Steve Jobs, reportedly has purchased a 20 percent stake in Monumental Sports & Entertainment, the company that controls the Washington Wizards, Washington Capitals, Washington Mystics and Capital One Arena.